Ambrevar/evil-special-modes/README.md

 `s` and `S` seem to be used in some places like mu4e.

 `~` is usually free and echoes AWK's regexp filtering.
+It's not very accessible on QWERTY keyboards though.

 `=` is also free and its significance is obvious.